glenn-irs/jekyll-base/_posts/2017-4-22-mmde-typora-test-doc.md

 * Typora - doesn't preview images
 * Minimalist Markdown Editor - doesn't preview images
 * Ghost - does preview images (but not ideal to upload 2 github, or course)

+(oh, and when it's in Github, the images do preview)